-- In 2020 and 2021, your drinking water was consistently the highest quality, surpassing every public health requirement set by state and federal requirements.
+In winter 2020-2021, water runoff fell below what was needed to refill EBMUD reservoirs, including Pardee Reservoir (featured above). 📎 Major milestones - In 2020 and 2021, your drinking water was consistently the highest quality, surpassing every public health requirement set by state and federal requirements.
 Read the annual water quality report at ebmud.com/waterquality. - Low precipitation made Rain Year 2021 the driest year in the East Bay and the second driest year in the Mokelumne River Watershed.
 In April, EBMUD declared a Stage 1 drought, asking customers to voluntarily conserve 10 percent.
 From July to October 2021, EBMUD customers met the goal, conserving 10 percent compared to 2020. - In October 2021, EBMUD began drawing about 11.5 billion gallons of water from the Sacramento River via the Freeport Regional Water Project, under our contract with the U.S. Bureau of Reclamation to provide supplemental supplies in dry years. - In 2021, two key documents were updated and adopted.
-The Urban Water Management Plan updated EBMUD's projected water supplies versus water demands over the next 30 years, and the Water Shortage Contingency Plan provided a framework for prolonged drought response. - In June 2021, the Mokelumne River became a cold water refuge for fish from the American River.
+The Urban Water Management Plan updated EBMUD's projected water supplies versus water demands over the next 30 years, and the Water Shortage Contingency Plan provided a framework for prolonged drought response.

+- In June 2021, the Mokelumne River became a cold water refuge for fish from the American River.
 About 500,000 fingerling steelhead from the American River were transferred to the Mokelumne River Fish Hatchery as a refuge from high temperatures, until they could safely return home.
 EBMUD partnered with the U.S. Bureau of Reclamation and the California Department of Fish and Wildlife to make this move possible. - EBMUD biologists are continuously improving the natural habitat of the Mokelumne River to protect Chinook salmon and steelhead.
 Over the last two years, EBMUD created 2.26 acres of restored floodplain, planted 528 native trees and added 1,815 cubic yards of fish spawning gravel into the Mokelumne River.
 Three diversion screens were installed in 2021 to protect migrating juvenile salmon from entering into irrigation pumps as they travel to the ocean.

-URBAN WATER

-Infrastructure Investments

-Investments you can taste

-Following the last drought, EBMUD upgraded its treatment plants to improve the way we treat water from other sources outside of the Mokelumne River Watershed.
+Infrastructure Investments Investments you can taste Following the last drought, EBMUD upgraded its treatment plants to improve the way we treat water from other sources outside of the Mokelumne River Watershed.
 Our facilities were ready just in time to treat supplemental water from the Sacramento River during the current drought.
 EBMUD recently completed the \$46 million infrastructure upgrade to Upper San Leandro and Sobrante Water Treatment Plants - where approximately 11.5 billion gallons of Sacramento River water will be treated.
 The new systems are equipped with greater ozone capacity to treat different water sources and address taste and odor issues that may occur from warming temperatures that cause algae blooms.
 The upgrades are more energy efficient and reduce carbon emissions too.
 Our Capital Improvement Program is focused on keeping up with the demands of drought, climate change and aging infrastructure.
 Expect more work to come.
 EBMUD spends roughly two-thirds of its annual budget on capital investments to stay ahead and keep our system running smoothly to better serve you.
 Construction projects are never easy, but they are worth it as we prepare for changing times ahead.

-Major milestones Capital Investments in Fiscal Years 2020 & 2021
+The upgraded Sobrante Water Treatment Plant is one of EBMUD's six water treatment plants and is processing supplemental water during the drought.
+Take We're consta infrastructure improve wate construction at ebmud.co The future

+Small Diameter Pipelines Length upgraded: 42 miles | Investment: \$109.2 million Neighborhood Reservoirs Facilities improved: 11 | Investment: \$59.6 million

-Main Wastewater Treatment Plant Systems improved: 5 | Investment: \$22.5 million
+Pumping Plants Facilities improved: 7 | Investment: \$20.9 million